-I remain on the team as a part-time intern while I completed my master's degree, working two days a week during the fall and three days a week in the spring.
+I remained on the team as a part-time intern while I completed my master's degree, working two days a week during the fall and three days a week in the spring.

-Following graduation in May 2017, I joined the team full-time as a senior content analyst, where I continue to work today.
-My role now is primarily devoted to the thoughtful creation of strategic and timely content, with the goal of expanding company presence and thought leadership in national and trade publications.
-I help to develop messaging frameworks and editorial calendars, ghostwrite thematic content for the company's C-suite leadership and other athenahealth experts, and collaborate with our agency to place these bylines in targeted outlets.
+Following graduation in May 2017, I joined the team full-time as a senior analyst, and am now a public relations associate.
+My role is primarily devoted to the thoughtful creation of strategic and timely content, with the goal of expanding company presence and thought leadership in national and trade publications.
+I help to develop messaging frameworks and editorial calendars and ghostwrite thematic content for the company's C-suite leadership and other athenahealth experts.
 The other portion of my role revolves around increased visibility and communication, both internally and externally: fostering relationships with national reporters to seed athenahealth's aspirational and client-centric stories, collaborating with the social media team on upcoming athenahealth events and national health observances, and highlighting recent coverage across the company through a variety of internal newsletters and channels.

 May 2016 — present